bluescarni/mppp/doc/sphinx/concepts.rst

    C++ concepts.

    Since the syntax of native C++ concepts is clearer than that of the concept emulation layer, the mp++ documentation describes and refers to concepts in their native C++ form.
+As long as concepts are not part of the C++ standard, mp++'s concepts will be subject to breaking changes, and they should not be considered as part of the public mp++ API.

 .. cpp:concept:: template <typename T> mppp::CppInteroperable